-Most bamboo grow in temperate to warm Asia, China and Japan, but some forms occur in other regions of the world.
+Most bamboo grows in temperate to warm Asia, China, and Japan, but some forms occur in other regions of the world.
 The most cold tolerant groups are Phyllostachys and Fargesia.
-These can tolerate temperatures of -15 degrees Fahrenheit (-26 C.).
-Zone 6 gardeners can expect temperatures to drop to -10 degrees Fahrenheit (-23 C.), which means some bamboo species will thrive in the zone.
+These can tolerate temperatures of -15 degrees F. (-26 C.).
+Zone 6 gardeners can expect temperatures to drop to -10 degrees F. (-23 C.), which means some bamboo species will thrive in the zone.

 Deciding which hardy bamboo plants to choose from these groups will depend upon what form you require.
 There are both running and clumping bamboo, each with its own pros and cons.

 Growing bamboo in zone 6 that is less hardy may be done by containerizing plants and moving them indoors or to sheltered areas during the coldest periods of the winter.
-Choosing the most hardy bamboo plants will also ensure healthy plants that can thrive even when temperatures drop below freezing.
+Choosing the hardiest bamboo plants will also ensure healthy plants that can thrive even when temperatures drop below freezing.

 Zone 6 Bamboo Varieties

-Both have the capacity to survive temperatures below 0 degrees Fahrenheit, but leaf loss may occur and possibly even shoots will die back.
+Both have the capacity to survive temperatures below 0 degrees F. (-18 C.), but leaf loss may occur and possibly even shoots will die back.
 As long as the crowns are protected by mulching or even covering during severe freezes, in most cases, even shoot death is recoverable and new growth will occur in spring.

 Selecting bamboo plants for zone 6 within these groups that are the most cold tolerant will increase the likelihood that plants will survive freezing winters.

-The cultivars ‘Huangwenzhu,’ ‘Aureocaulis’ and ‘Inversa’ of Phyllostachys vivax are hardy to -5 degrees Fahrenheit.
+The cultivars ‘Huangwenzhu,’ ‘Aureocaulis’ and ‘Inversa’ of Phyllostachys vivax are hardy to -5 degrees F. (-21 C.).
 Phyllostachys nigra ‘Henon’ is also reliably hardy in zone 6.
 Other excellent cultivars to try in zone 6 are: